lgalke/al-folio/_posts/2019-07-17-the-lottery-ticket-hypothesis.md

 In follow-up work, the authors have introduced a different technique to deal with deeper models: late resetting[^lth-at-scale].
 With late resetting, winning tickets are initialized with weights early in the training process (about one and five epochs) of the original model.
 When late resetting is used, learning rate warm-up is not necessary anymore.
+Late resetting is specifically important to find winning tickets for deeper models.

 #### winning tickets' initialization and structure matter

+**TODO: prune this paragraph, maybe include in "how do winning tikets look like"**

 In the LTH[^lth] paper, winning tickets are evaluated against random tickets.
 These random tickets share the same structure but are re-initialized at random.